 Bring up a real problem you are facing in the company.
 Divide your employees into smaller teams of people from different departments and ask them to brainstorm creative ways to solve the problem.

-After they have come up with the solution, they can share it in the open-ended poll.
-The rest of the teams can vote on each others’ ideas.
-You can incentivise this activity with gift vouchers or merchandise for the winning team.
+After they have come up with the solution, they can share it in the Open-Ended Poll you created.
+The rest of the teams can vote on each other’s ideas.
+You can incentivize this activity with gift vouchers or merchandise for the winning team.
 Or even get the team to act on their solution.

 7. Forced association